Fire Resilience of Mass Timber — hero

 Fire Testing

-To start, let’s look at a recent fire test conducted at the Ottawa Fire and Explosives Testing facility on June 10, 2022
+A clear example comes from a full-scale fire test conducted on June 10, 2022, at the Ottawa Fire and Explosives Testing Facility.

-The Canadian Wood Council was assisted by fire researchers at the National Research Council to conduct full-scale fire testing on a two-storey, mass timber office, with open floor plan.
-The final test was designed to simulate a “worst-case scenario” and was run without the intervention of sprinklers or firefighters.
+The Canadian Wood Council, supported by fire researchers from the National Research Council, tested a two-storey mass timber office building with an open floor plan.
+The final test was intentionally designed as a “worst-case scenario,” conducted without sprinkler activation or firefighter intervention.

-The office space was arranged with wood cribbing to about 120% of a modern office fuel load.
-Window and door openings were left open to allow unobstructed air inflow.
-An “aggressive ignition package” was used to start the fire, ensuring that flames reached the ceiling as rapidly as possible.
+The interior was furnished with wood cribbing representing approximately 120% of a typical modern office fuel load.
+Doors and windows were left open to allow unrestricted air intake, and an aggressive ignition source was used to ensure rapid flame spread to the ceiling.

 Char Saves the Day